 - National Final Scholarships: The distribution of awards and scholarships will be determined at the sole discretion of the Competition.
 Candidates are grouped into four age groups, all instruments combined, and awards are based on the highest score in each group: 7-10 years, 11-14 years, 15-18 years and 19-25 years (30 years for voice).
 See the FAQ for more information.

 - Applicants 13 years of age or older who receive a bursary of $500 or more are responsible for the payment of all taxes and other fiscal obligations in accordance with the provisions of federal and provincial tax laws.
 They will be required to provide their social insurance number for the issuance of the Relevé 1 and/or T4A.

 - At the Competition’s discretion, Grand Prize winners in the 11-14, 15-18, and 19-25 age categories may be invited to perform at the Gala Concert.
 All travel and accommodation expenses are at their own expense.
 The repertoire is selected by the Competition organizers, in collaboration with the winners.

 - Candidates are responsible for all travel, lodging and attendant expenses.

 - In the event of cancellation, candidates must promptly notify the national office.

 13. PHOTOGRAPHY / AUDIO AND VIDEO RECORDING

-- Candidates must forfeit all recording, broadcasting and distribution rights of any kind to the CMC, together with all artists’ resale rights, for an unlimited period.
-Candidates agree to sign and respect the terms included in the consent form submitted upon registration.
-The CMC may use these images for promotional purposes and for its records.
+- Applicants are required to release all filming, broadcasting and recording rights of any kind, as well as the rights to follow, to the CMC for an indefinite period.
+They agree to sign and abide by the conditions included in the consent form provided at the time of registration.
+The Contest reserves the right to use these images for promotional purposes and for its archives.